 Web Page Item Description Volume Settings (0-9) SIP Volume ?
 Set the speaker volume for a SIP call.
 A value of 0 will mute the speaker during SIP calls.
+Note: This setting does not require a reboot for the changes to take effect.
 Multicast Volume ?
 Set the speaker volume for multicast audio streams.
 A value of 0 will mute the speaker during multicasts.
+Note : This setting does not require a reboot for the changes to take effect.
 Ring Volume ?
 Set the ring volume for incoming calls.
 A value of 0 will mute the speaker instead of playing the ring tone when Auto-Answer Incoming Calls is disabled.
+Note : This setting does not require a reboot for the changes to take effect.
 Sensor Volume ?
 Set the speaker volume for playing sensor activated audio.
 A value of 0 will mute the speaker during sensor activated audio.
+Note : This setting does not require a reboot for the changes to take effect.
 Push to Talk Volume ?
 Set the speaker volume for Push to Talk operation.
 A value of 0 will mute the speaker in Push to Talk mode.
-Volume Boost No Volume Boost Set the Boost level to increase the volume output of the speaker.
+Note: This setting does not require a reboot for the changes to take effect.
+Volume Boost: ?
+Set the Boost level to increase the volume output of the speaker.
 Using Volume Boost may introduce audio clips or cause the device to drop from full duplex to half duplex operation.
 Volume Boost 1 Volume Boost 2 Volume Boost 3 Normal operation of the product can be met with volume levels 0 through 9 .
 0 being mute and 9 being the loudest volume that in a normal arm's length and average background noise, will enable full duplex operation and give the best quality of sound output.
 If the user would like a higher output from the speaker, the Boost settings are available.
 However, operation in Boost Mode may overdrive or clip the audio if, for example, the phone that is connected has a high microphone gain or if the person has a loud voice talking too close to the microphone.
 The acoustic echo canceller also has a harder time maintaining full duplex operation when in the Boost Mode .
 The product may drop from full duplex operation into half/duplex mode while in Boost Mode .
 Contact CyberData support for additional information if needed.
 Microphone Settings (0-9) Microphone Gain ?
 Set the microphone gain level.
 Push to Talk Microphone Gain ?
 Set the microphone gain level for Push to Talk operation.
-Clock Settings Set Time with NTP Server on boot ?
-When selected, the time is set with an external NTP server when the device restarts.
-NTP Server ?
-Use this field to set the address (in IPv4 dotted decimal notation or as a canonical name) for the NTP Server.
-This field can accept canonical names of up to 64 characters in length.
-Posix Timezone String ?
-See Section 2.6.5.1, "Time Zone Strings" for information about how to use the Posix Timezone String to specify time zone and daylight savings time where applicable.
-Enter up to 63 characters.
+Clock Settings Set Time with NTP Server on boot When selected, the time is set with an external NTP server when the device restarts.